![]() |

 need to go raise money for my other companies.
 My reign of terror will

-end soon when we get a real chief technology officer.
-Grown with Video Games I decided I wanted to work in video games probably when I was around
+I decided I wanted to work in video games probably when I was around

 13, and it became an all-consuming passion.
 I was raised with no